senceit/micropy-node/README.md

 Tested with the ESP8266 NodeMCU device

-This section applies to the `./senceit-node` project in the repository
+This section applies to the `./senceit-node` project in the repository:

 ### Environment setup